Borbaad (2014 film)

-Borbaad is a 2014 Indian Bengali language action thriller film directed by Raj Chakraborty and debut starring director Anup Sengupta actress Piya Sengupta's son & Indraneil Sengupta's nephew Bonny Sengupta and Rittika Sen in lead roles.
+Borbaad is a 2014 Indian Bengali language romantic thriller film directed by Raj Chakraborty and debut starring director Anup Sengupta actress Piya Sengupta's son & Indraneil Sengupta's nephew Bonny Sengupta and Rittika Sen in lead roles.
 The film was released on 14 August 2014.
 The film is a remake of Tamil film Polladavan (2007), while the romance between Bonny and Rittika is inspired from another Tamil film Sullan (2004).

 Plot

 Joy is a worthless chap whose ambition in life is to buy a bike so that he can impress Nandini.
 While his life improves after he buys the bike, he lands a job and trouble starts soon after, when his bike gets stolen.
 He starts getting into an altercation with Imran, the younger brother of Akram, the local don, who is extremely hot headed than his elder brother.
 However the elder brother never harms elderly people but only targets people like him.
 How Joy manages to keep up his rivalry with Imran and yet come out unscathed till the end and retrieve his bike is what the story is all about.